wcharczuk/go-incr/_bench/ALGORITHMS.md

 ### F. (done) Avoid the redundant isStale() on propagation

-`incremental` does not re-derive staleness when propagating to dependents — it knows they are stale because their input just changed, and only asserts it in debug builds. go-incr's `shouldRecomputeChild` calls `isStale()`, which walks the node's inputs; on a `map2` tree that is a parent scan per dependent per visit.
+`incremental` does not re-derive staleness when propagating to dependents -- it knows they are stale because their input just changed, and only asserts it in debug builds. go-incr's `shouldRecomputeChild` called `isStale()`, which walks the node's inputs; on a `map2` tree that is an input scan per dependent per visit.

-The information is already known at the call site.
-Needs care around nodes with a custom `staleFn` and invalidated nodes.
+What landed: `shouldRecomputeChild` now short-circuits before the scan.
+It tests heap membership and necessity first, both single field loads, and then takes the fast path `cn.staler == nil && cn.recomputedAt < stabilizationNum` -- the caller has just stamped the input's `changedAt` with the current pass, so a node without a custom staleness rule that has not run this pass is necessarily stale.
+The input scan is reached only for nodes that supply their own `IStale`, which is what the care this section asked for amounts to: the delegate's answer cannot be inferred, so it still has to be asked.

 ### G. Kind-directed dispatch

-`incremental` recomputes via a match on a `Kind` variant, so the compiler emits a jump table and the per-kind logic inlines. go-incr dispatches through interfaces and cached closures (`stabilizeFn`, `cutoffFn`, `staleFn`), which cannot inline.
+`incremental` recomputes via a match on a `Kind` variant, so the compiler emits a jump table and the per-kind logic inlines. go-incr dispatches through cached interface values -- `stabilizer`, `cutoffer`, `staler` on `Node` -- which cannot inline.
+(Those were bound method values once, which also allocated a closure per node; section B replaced them with interfaces.)
-This is idiomatic Go and probably not worth changing, but it is a standing part of the remaining constant factor.
+This is idiomatic Go and probably not worth changing, but it is a standing part of the remaining constant factor, and section N argues the larger remaining term is footprint rather than dispatch.